 Fast forward a couple of years and I’m now heading towards my eighth book.
 Writing is still a part-time hobby for me but with your help and support I maybe, just maybe, will be able to do this for a living.
 I’ve also written short stories, sitcom scripts and am gradually chipping away at my first fictional novel.

 Now here comes the sales pitch…

 If you are a fan, or know a fan, of any of the subjects I write quiz books about then why not order a copy?
-Each book is priced moderately as I believe in trying to reach more people for less profit than less people for more profit.
+Each book is priced moderately as I believe in trying to reach more people for less profit than fewer people for more profit.
 You’ll be helping me out and I genuinely hope you, or those around you, will thoroughly enjoy it.

 Additionally, if you are feeling really generous, you can leave a PayPal donation.
 Why would I do that?
-Well, I’ll be honest and say that my aim in life isn’t to build a corporate empire of quiz books or bath in a bath tub full of dollar bills, it’s merely to be able to make enough money to live off.
+Well, I’ll be honest and say that my aim in life isn’t to build a corporate empire of quiz books or bath in a bathtub full of dollar bills, it’s merely to be able to make enough money to live off.
 That way I can spend my days developing more books that readers will get value from.
 Any donations, no matter how small, will move me a little closer to achieving this goal.

 Thank you & keep quizzing!